Mostafa-N-E/Shop/README.md

 python manage.py collectstatic
 ```

-Now you can run the project with this command:
+Now you can run the project with this commands:

 ```
 python manage.py makemigrations